Group Therapy In Austin, TX

 Why Should I Join Group Therapy?

-Group counseling serves two purposes:
+Group therapy serves two purposes:

 • It serves as a venue to bring together multiple people who have been through similar experiences